jeremyckahn/shifty/README.md

 });
 ````

 This method starts a tween.
-You can use either format, but the second, longer format give you more hooks and controls.
-The method returns an object that you can use to control a tween, as described in the next section.
+You can use either format, but the second, longer format give you more hooks and controls.  `Tweenable` also has some methods that you can use to control a tween, as described in the next section.

 __Important!__  The object that is passed as the `from` parameter, regardless of which syntax you use to invoke `tween()`, is modified.